ianw1974/zimbra-build-scripts/README.md

 docker run --rm -v zbs:/home/git/zimbra/BUILDS -v /root/.ssh:/root/.ssh zimbra-oss-builder
 ```

 There are two bind mounts: one for the build output and one for the `~/.ssh` directory containing the key to access GitHub repos.
 Since you are most likely using docker/podman as root, the path above should be fine.
 Adapt where necessary.
+For docker, using the above command will create the volume ```/var/lib/docker/volumes/zbs``` and the builds can be found here later.

 # Disclaimer